-There are currently seven withholding tax rates in operation: 5 percent (applying to Azeri-Chirag and deep water Gunashli fields, Shafag-Asiman); 5.5 percent (Kurovdaq, Absheron); 6 percent (Zigh Hovsan), 6.25 percent (Shah Deniz); 6.75 percent (Pirshaat) 7.5 percent (Mishovdag-Kelameddin, Padar); and 8 percent (Kursangi-Karabagli and certain other PSAs).
-The rates are set by assuming a deemed profit, usually 25 percent,4 and applying a fixed rate of corporate profits tax (varying rates ranging from 20 percent to 32 percent).
+There are currently eight withholding tax rates in operation: 5% (applying to Azeri-Chirag and deep water Gunashli fields, Shafag-Asiman); 5.5% (Kurovdaq, Absheron); 6% (Zigh Hovsan), 6.25% (Shah Deniz); 6.75% (Pirshaat) 7.5% (Mishovdag-Kelameddin, Padar); 8% (Kursangi-Karabagli and certain other PSAs), and 10% (Muradhanli, Jafarli and Zardab - for Foreign Sub-contractors which are not registered for tax purposes in Azerbaijan).
+The rates are set by assuming a deemed profit, usually 25%, and applying a fixed rate of corporate profits tax (varying rates ranging from 20% to 32%).
 The withholding tax rates are fixed (i.e., they are unaffected by any changes in general rate of profits tax.)